QuTech-Delft/OpenQL/docs/mapping.rst

     put a soft time limit on the execution time of initial placement;
     do initial placement as with ``yes``
     but limit execution time to the indicated maximum (one second, 10 seconds, one minute, etc.);
-    when it is not successfull in this time, it fails, and subsequently the heuristics is started, which cannot fail.
+    when it is not successfull in this time, it fails, and subsequently heuristic routing and mapping is started, which cannot fail.

   - ``1sx, 10sx, 1mx, 10mx, 1hx``:
     put a hard time limit on the execution time of initial placement;